abrarsaleh/spring-petclinic/readme.md

 # Unfinished, Currently Bugged APM Agent for PetClinic

+An attempt at instrumenting the Spring Boot PetClinic web app to practice basic usage of API's that interact with low-level Java.

 This doesn't actually work, as far as I can tell.
 I don't entirely know what's wrong with the dependencies but  java.lang.ClassNotFoundException: org.springframework.validation.Validator gets thrown.
 Not sure of the origin, will continue to work on it over the coming months.